basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 ### Example: Adding a Trusted Source

-Security sources can be added either to specific users/groups or to all users.
+Security sources can be added either to a specific user or users or to all users (`all`).

 In general, the `add-source` command takes the following form: